ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial1-phase-transition/README.md

 * Mo5.2.mgpt.parmin - a LAMMPS potential file

 ## md_outputs
-These are the _trimmed_ output files:
+These are the _cropped_ output files:
 * trajectory.txt - a LAMMPS custom format trajectory
 * simulation_log.txt - part of LAMMPS log output (thermostat)

+The actual simulation was longer than this, but only one section of the output is used in this tutorial, allowing us to save both time and storage space.

 ## mdanse_inputs
 These are the scripts that, when run from the mdanse_inputs